Nothile-Moyo-Git/express-routing-demo/README.md

 Run an event listener which listens to all stripe events on port 3000
 > stripe listen --forward-to localhost:3000/webhook

-** Note: You can forward events from your public site to your local one using stripe --load-from-webhooks-api **
+** Note: You can forward events from your public site to your local one using stripe --load-from-webhooks-api **.

-** Note: You can skip the verification for SSL using the --skip-verify tag, but be warned that this can cause security concerns **
+** Note: You can skip the verification for SSL using the --skip-verify tag, but be warned that this can cause security concerns **.

+### Stripe Security
+Stripe uses a *"success_url"* variable.
+The webhook passes the checkout session through the request which can then be used to access the server variable.

+You can find this in the *"src/controllers/shop.ts"* in the *"getCheckoutSuccess"*.

 ## Databases
 **Note: Sequelize and MySQL were used previously, and have now been replaced with Mongoose.
 Mongoose is an ORM for MongoDB used with Node.js**